arvidn/libtorrent/docs/manual.rst

 This alert is posted when the disk cache has been flushed for a specific torrent as a result of a call to `flush_cache()`_.
 This alert belongs to the ``storage_notification`` category, which must be enabled to let this alert through.
-The alert is also posted when removing a torrent from the session, once the outstanding cache flush is complete and the torrent does no longer have any files open.

 ::